StefanScott/urweb-pikaday/README.md

 ```
   <active code ={...}>
 ```
 The Pull Request from Istvan has now been merged, correcting the previous errors in my Ur/Web (and JavaScript) code.
-The code now compiles and runs correctly - also currently using Ur/Web's `file` directive to serve the "static" JavaScript and CSS files.
+The code now compiles and runs correctly - currently using Ur/Web's `file` directive as also suggested by Istvan, to serve the "static" JavaScript and CSS files.

 (Later, in production, a webserver such as nginx can be used to serve the static files.)